-I am currently a post-doctoral research fellow of the excellence cluster TOPOI in Berlin.
-My project, "KOBALT: “Chaîne opératoire” des beliebten blauen Farbstoffes im Neuen Reich Ägyptens" in concerned with cobalt ore and its processing and use in New Kingdom Egypt, particularly at the site Tell el-Amarna:
+In 2018 I completed a post-doctoral research fellowship at the excellence cluster TOPOI in Berlin.
+My project, "KOBALT: “Chaîne opératoire” des beliebten blauen Farbstoffes im Neuen Reich Ägyptens" was concerned with cobalt ore and its processing and use in New Kingdom Egypt, particularly at the site of Amarna:

-The project combines archaeological and archaeometrical methods, in order to examine the variations in the chemical fingerprint expressed by the various cobalt sources and to test their homogeneity across Amarna.
-This may shed light on trade and control networks of cobalt ore, and interactions within and between individual workshops.
-Non-destructive chemical and optical analysis, partially using fixed laboratory equipment, but also portable devices, will provide data for the large quantities of archaeological material from earlier and recent excavations.
-In addition, the artefactual and chemical data will be mapped and analysed, using a database and Geographical Information Systems (GIS) in order to determine distribution and control patterns, leading to an in-depth understanding of Late Bronze Age (LBA) Egyptian glass-working.
-This bottom-up approach, which has not been carried out on the proposed scale will close a gap in our knowledge of LBA socio-economic processes in an urban environment, in particular with regard to the chaîne opératoire of craft production and its organisation.
+The project combined archaeological and archaeometrical methods, in order to examine the variations in the chemical fingerprint expressed by the various cobalt sources and to test their homogeneity across Amarna.
+The results shed light on trade and control networks of cobalt ore, and interactions within and between individual workshops.
+Non-destructive chemical and optical analysis, partially using fixed laboratory equipment, but also portable devices, were used to gather data for the large quantities of archaeological material from earlier and recent excavations, including site M50.14-16.
+In addition, the artefactual and chemical data was be mapped and analysed, using a database and Geographical Information Systems (GIS) in order to determine distribution and control patterns of Late Bronze Age (LBA) Egyptian glass-working as well as socio-economic processes in an urban environment, in particular with regard to the chaîne opératoire of craft production and its organisation.

-Until September 2017 I held a Marie Skłodowska-Curie post-doctoral fellowship based at the Freie Universität Berlin and the research cluster TOPOI, in partnership with the Egyptian Museum and Papyrus Collection in Berlin and the Amarna Project.
-My research project is entitled Glass, Faience and Food in Late Bronze Age Societies: An Analysis of the Socio-Economics of Urban Industries in Egyptian and Mesopotamian settlements.
+Between October 2015 and September 2017 I held a Marie Skłodowska-Curie post-doctoral fellowship based at the Freie Universität Berlin and the research cluster TOPOI, in partnership with the Egyptian Museum and Papyrus Collection in Berlin and the Amarna Project.
+My research project was entitled Glass, Faience and Food in Late Bronze Age Societies: An Analysis of the Socio-Economics of Urban Industries in Egyptian and Mesopotamian settlements.

-I am organising an interdisciplinary workshop on Approaches in the Analysis of Production at Archaeological Sites, which will take place in Berlin on 20-21 January 2018.
-The workshop is the final deliverable of my recently completed Marie-Curie project.
-A keynote lecture will be given by Prof. Cathy Costin on the evening of January 20th.
-Please contact me if you are interested in attending.
-The deadline for registration is December 31st 2017.
+I organised an interdisciplinary workshop on Approaches in the Analysis of Production at Archaeological Sites, which took place in Berlin on 20-21 January 2018.
+The workshop was the final deliverable of my Marie-Curie project.
+A keynote lecture was delivered by Prof. Cathy Costin on the subject of "Locating Craft Production: Space and Place".
+You can downlod or purchase the proceedings here.

-My PhD thesis (University of Liverpool School of Archaeology, Classics and Egyptology 2014) has recently been published as a monograph, Technology and Urbanism in Late Bronze Age Egypt.
+My PhD thesis (University of Liverpool School of Archaeology, Classics and Egyptology 2014), entitled Royal cities of the New Kingdom: a spatial analysis of production and socio-economics in Late Bronze Age Egypt (download here) was published as a monograph in late 2017, Technology and Urbanism in Late Bronze Age Egypt.
 The book discusses the production and consumption of luxury goods within the Royal cities of New Kingdom Egypt (c.1550-1070 BC), with particular emphasis on such cities' roles within the economy of the state.
 The sites discussed are Amarna, Gurob and Malqata, while Qantir/Pi-Ramesse features for comparison.
 All of these settlements contain evidence of high-status industrial activities, and thus it can be argued that this contributes to the legitimation of the cities' status.
 The book can be ordered here.

 In order to establish how products and raw materials were controlled and distributed I produced and queried GIS maps, initially for well-preserved, relatively well-documented, almost purely single-period site of Amarna, but I have also been able to do the same for Gurob.
 During the course of this experiment I have been able to observed spatial clusters within the distribution of the archaeological evidence of production and also of finished objects.
 I have been able to isolate and interpret areas of concentrated industrial activity, emphasizing the fact that control over high-status industries was less tight than previously assumed.